FatimahAlateeq/SAS_Problems/Procedures BioAnalytics SAS Version_1.md

    /* copy the data into 'work' library, by importing the worksheet name, mine is:TOC_clean */ data work.my_data;
        set lib03.'TOC_clean'n;
-       * you can filter subjects in this step using this line for Example:
-        Where 'subject number'n not eq 4;
+       * you can filter subjects in this step using this line for Example: ; Where 'subject number'n not eq 4;
    run;
    ```

 6. **What if you faced Errors?** read them and figure out your mistakes or copy the error and paste it in browser search and find the solution (use your debugging skills).

 7. **If a `subject` is missing in any period**, **Do Not** include hem in the analysis, and inform the PI about that and note it in your report.
+Some analysts does not note that, discuss with your *PI*.

 ____